DiegoCaraballo/Email-extractor/README.md

 - pip3 install google

 If you are in Linux, update pip and then:
-$ sudo apt-get install python3-pip
+- sudo apt-get install python3-pip
-$ sudo pip3 install google
+- sudo pip3 install google

+Then Install:
 - google-search
 - BeautifulSoup